 The film is a cutting-edge tour de force in the world of learning differences, presenting content never before captured or presented on film and designed to be accessible and especially relevant to individuals, families, and professionals in the field.

 Diana was the featured speaker at Reading in the Rockies 2017 in October 2017, sponsored by the Rocky Mountain Branch of the International Dyslexia Association.
 During this event, attendees viewed the film One By One: The Teachings of Diana King.

 In 2013, Diana visited Pete and Pam Wright at their home in Deltaville, VA and spoke about the traits of dyslexia that make the dyslexic adult so successful.
 She is considered to be one of the top "Guru's" in the field of dyslexia.

-Diana Hanbury King is a master teacher with over half a century of experience.
+Diana Hanbury King was a master teacher with over half a century of experience.

 In late 2015, Diana was nominated for a "Teacher of the Year" award from the National Teachers Hall of Fame (NTHF).
 Pete Wright, in his capacity as a former "Student" was asked to write a one page letter in support of the nomination.
 Instead of awarding her a "Teacher of the Year" award, she was awarded their Lifetime Achievement Award, only the second one in their 25 year history!